pfliegster/neopixel-enclosures/README.md

 <img src="assets/screw_enclosure_animate.gif" height="600px">

 ## Introduction
 The Adafruit NeoPixel products provide an easy and convenient way to add customized lighting effects to any project.
-The NeoPixel products can be driven from an Arduino or other microprocessors using Adafruit libraries and example code, 3rd-party libraries, or writing custom software that meets the strict timing requirements of the NeoPixel LEDs (e.g. WS2812 LED modules).
+The NeoPixel products can be driven from an Arduino or other microprocessor using Adafruit libraries and example code, 3rd-party libraries, or writing custom software that meets the strict timing requirements of the NeoPixel LEDs (e.g. WS2812 LED modules).
 Please see the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide) for more details on the NeoPixel ecosystem, their large array of products using these LEDs, electrical connections and software instructions and examples.

 This repository provides OpenSCAD design files for a couple of customizable enclosure designs for the [Adafruit NeoPixel Stick (8x 5050 RGB/RGBW LED) products](https://www.adafruit.com/?q=neopixel+stick&sort=BestMatch), along with utility modules for an Adafruit NeoPixel Stick 3D model, mounting hardware models and a 3-/4-conductor wiring harness tool for model verification and visualization of complete assemblies.

 The design files have sensible default enclosure settings and dimensions, but can be easily customized for individual needs.
 There are customization notes and comments sprinkled through the design files, along with some customization instructions listed below in this README document.
 The default NeoPixel Stick enclosure type is the *Screw-in Enclosure*, which requires the addition of some M3 mounting hardware in order to stay assembled.
 The *Screw-in Enclosure* is more robust, but slightly larger than the basic (minimalist) *Simple Enclosure*, which does not require any additional mounting hardware and relies on friction between the overlapping front/back parts to stay assembled (there is currently no snap/latch mechanism in place to keep the parts together, but this is under consideration for future improvement).

+There is also an alternate back enclosure module included that provides a configurable mounting tab off the bottom edge of the enclosure.
+This alternate back part is designed to work directly with the *Screw-in* front enclosure part as-is.

 OpenSCAD design file notes:
 1. All units in mm.